DiddiLeija/DiddiLeija/README.md

 ## A list about me :memo:

-GitHub made a list to describe myself on this `README` file.
-I extended it and got this (somehow funny) description:
+This was intended to be a list to describe myself (or at least partially), but ended up being a (somewhat funny) description:

-- :telescope: I’m currently working on Python projects (mostly games).
+- :telescope: I’m currently working on Python stuff (mostly games).
 - :seedling: I’m currently learning what [Rust](https://rust-lang.org) is.
 - :octocat: I’m currently writing code with [GitHub](http://github.com) [^1].
-- :thinking: I’m looking for help with my GitHub repos \(I need ideas to make them grow and accessible to everyone\).
+- :thinking: I’m looking for help with my GitHub repos \(I need ideas and contribs to make them grow and accessible to everyone\).
 - :mailbox: How to reach me: [Send me an e-mail](mailto:dr01191115@gmail.com) or [find me on Discord](https://diddileija.github.io/discord).
 - :man: Pronouns: He/Him.
 - :fork_and_knife: Favorite foods [^2]: Calzone, pizza, tacos, steak, moussaka, etc. :yum: